 Conduct a Sidewalk Assessment

-Have you ever tripped over a crack in the sidewalk while out for a stroll in around the block?
+Have you ever tripped over a crack in the sidewalk?
 Or hobbled a stroller up and over a curb that lacks an ADA ramp?
 It’s likely you’re not the only one in your community that has struggled with those broken or incomplete sidewalks.
 KCMO recently passed the GO Bond, which funds sidewalks and sidewalk repairs throughout the city.
 Take a walk around the block with a note pad and a camera, and keep your neighbors with disabilities in mind.
 Take pictures of cracked or missing sidewalks, or sidewalks that may be inaccessible to due to a lack of ADA ramps or light poles in the middle of the walkway.
 Write down the location of these problems and submit them to www.kcmo.gov/311.
 According to the city’s website, “the requests will be noted by the sidewalk inspection group and it will be included in the City’s systematic citywide inspection process.”
 Tip: these projects will take a while to complete, but you can track the city’s progress with the report number you receive when you submit your request.

 Clear the Sidewalks and Bike Lanes